sjsivert/sjsivert/README.md

 ## Documentation

-Documentation for the different apps and packages can be found inside that app or package.
+- Documentation for the different apps and packages can be found here [https://template-docs.vercel.app](https://template-docs.vercel.app).
+  - username: `noa`
+  - password: `letmein`

-For how to use Turborepo, please refer to the [Turborepo documentation](https://turborepo.org/docs).
+- For how to use Turborepo, please refer to the [Turborepo documentation](https://turborepo.org/docs).

 ## What's inside?